Literature / The Callista Trilogy

 - Info Dump: Darksaber is as long as it is partially because Daala and Bevel Lemelisk keep hauling the plot to a hard stop so they can reiterate their respective backstories.
 And not only them, but also General Madine, Qwi Xux, Dorsk 81...

 - Informed Ability: Admiral Daala is described as a tactical prodigy that was kept down because the Empire was sexist.
 Daala's "campaigns" tend to be poorly thought-out raids that end in cataclysmic failure, and Daala herself comes across as trigger-happy and borderline unhinged.
+The only intelligent things she does are to eliminate the feuding warlords and consolidate their fleets into a single Imperial Navy, and turn over command of what's left to Pellaeon after her scheme's inevitable failure.

 - Informed Flaw: In Darksaber Pellaeon is described as speaking with "little charisma".
 This is the same Pellaeon who took command of the Imperial fleet at Endor, brought about an honourable peace with the New Republic in the face of diehards on his own side, went on to lead the Empire for three decades and in this book managed to persuade his fleet to disobey a direct order from their (and his) superior to attack Daala.
 Maybe he was having an off day.